shamillshaanuh/shamillshaanuh/README.md

 - Operational Familiarity with **Linux & Windows OS**
 - Exploring **Web3 attack vectors**, **mobile security**, and **browser extension threats**
 - Building a strong foundation for a career in **global cybersecurity**
-- I am exploring bug bounty methods and practicing with Capture the Flag (CTF) challenges in areas like Web Exploitation, Cryptography, Forensics, and Reverse Engineering.
+- Exploring bug bounty methods and practicing with Capture the Flag (CTF) challenges in areas like Web Exploitation, Cryptography, Forensics, and Reverse Engineering.
 - Soft Skills: Excellent research and problem-solving skills combined with a dedication to lifelong learning.

 </details>